- What is blended learning?

 That doesn’t mean in-class learning is going away!
 But homework will likely be increasingly online, and technology in the classroom is definitely here to stay.
 Research shows that a well-balanced blended learning curriculum benefits students and teachers.

-One large goal of school is to prepare students for the future, right?
+One large goal of the school is to prepare students for the future, right?
 Higher education is moving more toward a permanent method of blended learning.

-For university students, a combination of online and in person learning is beneficial.
+For university students, a combination of online and in-person learning is beneficial.
 Universities prefer blended learning, so doing it now will actually help prepare students for higher education!

 Blended learning models